Professional Vintage Rolex Watch Repair, Service, & Restoration including Chronograph Repair

 What about Parts?

 New old stock parts for the repair of vintage Rolex movements—such as the popular Caliber 1570—are still available, but they can be expensive and are becoming increasingly scarce.
 As these parts continue to disappear from the market, servicing older Rolex watches becomes more challenging, especially when it comes to commonly worn components.
 I specialize in restoring and repairing original movement parts whenever possible, and I also work with a skilled machine shop that can custom manufacture precision components when necessary.
+For more information on the use of generic parts see Rolex Parts-The use of aftermarket/generic parts

-If you have concerns about aftermarket parts or would like to discuss the repair options for your vintage Rolex, feel free to contact me directly.
+If you have concerns about parts or would like to discuss the repair options for your vintage Rolex, feel free to contact me directly.
 For more context on the challenges of maintaining these iconic timepieces, see the article: “Why Servicing a Vintage Rolex Will Only Get Harder and More Expensive.”

 Partial Log of Rolex Models we have Serviced and Repaired (bold entrees include pictures of the service process):